// Remove Clearing button

 Professional Placements

-Subject to eligibility, students can apply to take a professional placement between Stage 2 and Stage 3 of their programme.
-The School of Psychology placement team secure and advertise a wide range of placements, for example in the NHS Foundation Trust, Northumbria Police, University research institutes and local mental health support charities.
-National placement opportunities are also advertised, for example at Great Ormond Street Hospital.
-If successful in being offered a placement, then students are supported by the placement team whilst preparing for and undertaking their placement.
-Placements are an excellent opportunity for students to apply the knowledge and skills they have learned in a practical context and are an opportunity to gain an important advantage in a competitive job market.
+Subject to eligibility, students can apply for a professional placement between Stage 2 and Stage 3 of their programme.
+The School of Psychology placement team secure and advertise a wide range of placements.
+Examples of previous placements have been in the NHS Foundation Trust, Northumbria Police, University research institutes and local mental health support charities.
+National placement opportunities are also advertised, for example, at Great Ormond Street Hospital.
+If successful in being offered a placement, students are supported by the placement team whilst preparing for and undertaking their placement.
+Placements are an excellent opportunity for students to apply the knowledge and skills they have learned in a practical context.
+They are an opportunity to gain an important advantage in a competitive job market.

 Study Abroad

 As part of your psychology degree, you have the opportunity to study abroad for a year at a University in a different country.
-Currently, we have partnership agreements with Universities in North America, Canada and Sweden and we are continually expanding our global study opportunities.
-The international study year takes place between Stage 2 and 3.
+Currently, we have partnership agreements with Universities in North America, Canada and Sweden.
+We are also continually expanding our global study opportunities.
+The international study year takes place between Stages 2 and 3.
 To join the international study you need to apply for a place and numbers are limited.

 Find out more information on studying abroad.
 Further information will also be provided during your course.